AnzeoCifer/MBtech/Caching.md

      * Imports data from the local cluster of the previous hit.
      * Based on the theory that the next required data set would be available in the current data cluster.
      * Makes hits on the local cluster based on the most recenlty used data.
+     * Based on **Spatial Locality**.
+In Spatial Locality, nearby instructions to recently executed instruction are likely to be executed soon.**It is also known as locality in space**.
+It only refers to data item which are closed together in memory.
    * ### Temportal Caching Technique
      * Caching technique based on the frequency of the data usage.
      * Creates a data set at faster levels of cache memory.
      * Based on the theory that the most frequently data set might be required further down the process.
      * Imports a data set, then based on the usage of the data, keeps the most used data in faster levels of the cache memory.
+     * Based on **Temporal Locality**.
+In Temporal Locality, a recently executed instruction is likely to be executed again very soon. **It is also known as locality in time**.
+It repeatedly refers to same data in short time span.
    * ### Distributed Caching Technique
      * A combination of both spatial and temporal caching techniques.
      * In distributed caching, multiple applications retrieve data from a server cache.
 Therefore, to process such requests at a higher speed multiple instances of the cache memory must be created.
 Those instances are then used to cater to the needs of the requesting applications.